 Welcome to The Happiness Kitchen, my little corner of the internet where I share recipes to create wonderful, delicious, wholesome dishes to nourish your body inside out.

 My name is Jasmin.
-I’m a 21 year old, third year university student thriving on living the healthiest and happiest life possible.
+I’m a 21 year old, fourth year university student thriving on living the healthiest and happiest life possible.
 I am currently studying psychology, and after that I plan on getting my Teacher’s Education to become an elementary school teacher.
 I love interacting with young children.
 Their view on the world is refreshing, and watching and helping them progress through learning and life is so rewarding.